xiawu/newchain-contract-examples/README.md

-# NewChain Contract Sample
+# NewChain Contract Examples
-This simple sample is for the beginner of newchain contract development.
+These simple examples are for the beginner of newchain contract development.
 If you have any problem, let me know.

-# Steps
+# Steps for create your first project `hello`

 ## install newtruffle
 ```